emer/axon/PVLV.md

 # Giving up

-Key idea: when rew pred delta goes negative (threshold) then give up.
+TODO: Key idea: when rew pred delta goes negative (threshold) then give up.
 Don't give up when making progress!!

 * also, what about a generic rep of proximity to reward -- VSPatch is too precise -- currently USposP is prediction but is US specific.
 USrewP or something?  need to give US more things to do to dynamically update.
-Then can use this as an additional factor in Give up.
+Then can use this as an additional factor in Give up, to replace below:

+* TODO: current mechanism is not very general -- uses OFCposUSPT layer to set GvOFCposUSPTMaint in layer_compute.go:PlusPhasePost, then in pvlv.go:PVposEst it uses this to compute PVposEst -- if currently maintaining then it assumes PVpos estimate is high..

+# TODO / Issues

+* BLAExt vs. Acq could be more robust -- Ext activity depends on PT -> Ext strength..

 # References